keleko34/Konnekt/README.md

 These chapters are meant to be useful in learning more about how to work with the different powerful functionalities that konnekt provides

 ### Getting started
-Creating a component is as simple as using the K_Tasks built in `create` command
+Creating a component is as simple as using the built in `gulp create` command

 - First step: (using cmd prompt)